fatmattes/system_programming_exercise/README.md

-# UNIX Domain Socket – Stock Example
+# server-client – Stock Example

 This repository contains a simple system programming example written in C using UNIX domain sockets.